nvim-treesitter/nvim-treesitter/README.md

 ## Troubleshooting

-Before doing anything run `:checkhealth nvim_treesitter`.
+Before doing anything make sure you have the latest version of this plugin and run `:checkhealth nvim_treesitter`.
 This will help you find where the bug might come from.

 ### Feature `X` does not work for `{language}`...